abrichards10/Demo-Day/README.md

 # Web Class Demos
-A handful of miscellaneous CSS demos
+A handful of miscellaneous CSS demos to teach and store for students